2023-2024 Emerging Artists

-In the 2017-2018 season, Opera Idaho established its Young Artists program.
-Renamed to Emerging Artists in 2020.
+In the 2017-2018 season, Opera Idaho established its Young Artists program, renamed to Emerging Artists in 2020.
 The Emerging Artists program is designed to provide training and performance experience for talented singers at the beginning of their professional careers.
-From September 2020 through April 2021, these artists will be placed in a nurturing environment, treated as professionals and provided with compensation and a comfortable place to live.
+From September 2023 through April 2024, these artists are placed in a nurturing environment, treated as professionals, and provided with compensation and a comfortable place to live.

-During the 2020-2021 season the new class of Emerging Artists will tour the Treasure Valley and surrounding areas with our school outreach program, introducing students in grades K through 12 to opera.
-They will also be filling smaller roles in our mainstage operas as well as serve as understudies for the lead roles, as well as participate in smaller performances throughout the season.
+During the 2023-2024 season the new class of Emerging Artists will tour the Treasure Valley and surrounding areas with our school outreach program, introducing students in grades K through 12 to opera.
+They will also be filling smaller roles in our mainstage operas as well as serving as understudies for the lead roles and participating in smaller performances throughout the season.

 Sponsor an Emerging Artist

-- Sponsor’s name tied to the Emerging Artist of your choice in printed & web marketing materials throughout the 2020/2019 Season
+- Sponsor’s name tied to the Emerging Artist of your choice in printed & web marketing materials throughout the season

 - Recognition of sponsorship on the supertitle screen prior to performances